Reviews You Can Rely On

 Battery Life

 We tested the Suunto Race under a wide range of conditions and activities, and we recorded 50 hours of GPS single-band tracking.
 Daily GPS and 24/7 health tracking gave us roughly 5-10 days.
 The most significant drain of the battery will be the AMOLED display.
 Luckily, this watch provides enough battery to last, which we prefer in a daily wearable.
-This model does a good job at providing multi-day life without breaking the bank.
+This model does a good job of providing multi-day life without breaking the bank.
 Ultra-athletes will feel confident about the performance of this watch, and daily users will be able to forgo needing to charge the model, leading to less loss of health tracking.

 suunto race - we tested in various conditions and temperatures to verify the...